apache/doris-thirdparty/README.md

 A fork of com.sleepycat:je:18.3.12 from [bdbje](https://repo1.maven.org/maven2/com/sleepycat/je/18.3.12/je-18.3.12-sources.jar), Applied patches from [StarRocks bdbje](https://github.com/StarRocks/bdb-je/).
 Because of  StarRocks bdbje based on version 7.x, Apache Doris use bdbje  base on version 18.x.
 So cannot use StarRocks bdb-je directly.

+# Deploy maven snapshot

+1. Preparation

+    Following the instruction of [Maven Release Preparation](https://doris.apache.org/community/release-and-verify/release-prepare/#maven-release-preparation)

+2. Change the version in pom.xml

+    Change the version in `pom.xml` and create a tag.

+    Push the tag to the repo.

+3. Deploy

+    Run: `mvn deploy`

+    If you see error: `You need a passphrase to unlock the secret key`.

+    Run: `gpg -s aaa`

+    `aaa` can be a non-exist file, and a window will pop up to let you enter the passphase.

+    Run: `mvn deploy` again.

+    If success, you will see the snapshot in `https://repository.apache.org/content/repositories/snapshots/org/apache/doris/je/`.